Notifications

 Overview

-Strivacity provides many out of the box email and SMS notifications which are used to inform your customers on security events or activity on their accounts.
+Strivacity provides many out-of-the-box email and SMS notifications which are used to inform your customers about security events or activity on their accounts.

 For more information on the types of customer notifications: